Scheana Shay Posts Glam Photo As Boyfriend Brock Davies Turns 30

 Sheana Shay posted a glam photo in honor of her boyfriend Brock Davies’ 30th birthday, but he’s the one who gave fans some cake.
 The Vanderpump Rules star shared a stunning photo to Instagram as her man marked his milestone birthday, and Brock later gave a gift to his own Instagram followers in the form of a stripped-down shot.

 In the caption to the post, Scheana reflected on her nine-month relationship with Brock as she wished him a happy birthday.
-The Vanderpump Rules star noted the “many memories” the two have already made together and she teased a future with her man as she wrote that she can’t wait to see what life has in store for them.
+The Vanderpump Rules star noted the “many memories” the two have already made together.
+She teased a future with her man as she wrote that she can’t wait to see what life has in store for them.

 “Happy birthday [Brock Davies].
 So happy to know you!
 Can’t wait for our next trip all together,” wrote Vanderpump Rules star Ariana Madix.